-REBUILD [-PROJECT project-id] [-SIZE entry-count]
+REBUILD [-PROJECT [project-id]] [-SIZE entry-count] RE

-Use the -PROJECT option if you administer several projects.
+Use the -PROJECT (abbreviated as - PROJ) option if you administer several projects.

 Use the -SIZE option to specify the total number of members you want in the project.
 The total should include the number of new members you expect to add to the project.
 If you do not use -SIZE, EDIT\PROFILE determines the new project size, based on the current total of project members.